rusch1981/ClaimsBasedAuth/README.md

 dotnet ef migrations add InitialIdentityServerConfigurationDbMigration -c ConfigurationDbContext -o Data/Migrations/IdentityServer/ConfigurationDb
 ```

 At this point the Identity Server Database will be created when you run the project.
-The sample data is pulled from the
+The sample data used to populate the database is pulled from the
 TestUsers.cs file.

 Set up user tables and some sample data using the IdSrvUserTearDownSetUp.sql.